GIS4WRF/gis4wrf/README.md

 | macOS     | 10.12 (Sierra), 10.13 (High Sierra)   | NO                                         |
 | Ubuntu    | 17.x, 18.x                            | NO                                         |

-*Tip: if you would like us to support other Linux distributions, fix a bug, or simply ask to add a new feature, do let us know by [opening an issue](issues).*
+*Tip: if you would like us to support other Linux distributions, fix a bug, or simply add a new feature, do let us know by [opening an issue](issues).*

 ## Table of Contents
 - [GIS4WRF](#gis4wrf)